cmckinney-59/Transliteration/src/Features.md

-1- Change sh to siy
+1- Replace que with k

-2- Change ph to f
+2- Remove Duplicate consonants

 3- Capitalize vowels if there are more than one

-3- Ask user if words are proper nouns and change if so
+4- Ask user if words are proper nouns and change if so

-4- Ask user if c sounds like s or k
+5- Ask user if c sounds like s or k

-5- Ask user if ch sounds like ch or k
+6- Ask user if ch sounds like ch or k

-6- Update styles
+7- Update styles